 Regenerative Complete is now offering COVID19 Testing at our office.
-Schedule and find out your results within 3 business days of testing.
+Schedule either our Rapid Test for results in as little as ten minutes after the test, or schedule a PCR test and find out your results within 3 business days after the test has been administered.
 We are offering drive up scheduled appointments in 10 minute intervals.
 Patients should experience little to no waiting for your scheduled test.
 Tests are conducted in the back of our building in a secured and controlled area.
 Book now and our appointment will begin with a scheduled telemed visit with our nurse practitioner.
-Insurance is accepted or we offer $250.00 self pay tests.
+Insurance is accepted for PCR testing or we offer $195 self pay tests for rapid and PCR tests.
 If you are not symptomatic and just concerned you have been exposed we can still administer the test.

 What will your testing experience be like?